mai-ahz-ma/discord-clone-app/README.md

 # Discord Clone made with Create React App and Redux

+Dark chat-app that allows you to create channels and login with a google account

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/), [Redux Toolkit](https://redux-toolkit.js.org/) template, and [Firebase](https://firebase.google.com)

 ## Available Scripts